 1. Your brand name no longer reflects your brand vision

+One of the most obvious signs when to rebrand is a suboptimal brand name.
 It happens.
 What seemed like a great name 15 years ago now no longer represents what your brand is about.
 Sometimes changes in cultural context can change the meaning of a brand name.
 Sometimes the name just outgrows its welcome.

 2. You’re embarrassed to hand out your business card or website address